 We will teach the same curriculum remotely as we do in school wherever possible and appropriate.
-However, we will need to make some adaptations in some subjects which will be clearly explained by the class teachers.
+However, we will need to make some adaptations in some subjects.
+For example, PE will be suggested activities for children to complete at home independently along with some links to online fitness videos ideas.